I did a lot of research before heading on our cruise with Bailey aboard. Here are some of the things that worked well for us:

-Flashing safety light – I bought a small flashing red Pelican (Miniflasher 2130) light that I attach to Bailey’s life vest whenever we are underway in the dark.
+Flashing safety light – I bought a small flashing red Pelican light Pelican mini flasher that I attach to Bailey’s life vest whenever we are underway in the dark.
 Our friends could see it from their boat so I know it’s very bright!

 Bailey likes his new tag

 Life vest – Write your pet’s ID information on the inside of his life vest with permanent ink.

 Potty mat – I ordered a Drymate whelping box liner Drymate whelping box liner I cut the material in half, put grommets in the corners and tied cording through the grommets.
 Bailey didn’t like foredeck so we tie it across the cabin top.
 It works great!
 I used the same material all season and it didn’t pick up any odors or stains.
 I just rinse it daily in the sea and allow it to dry in the sun.
 While underway, we store it in the anchor locker.
 Training Bailey to use the mat was my biggest concern.
 We used it only a few times on our trip down the ICW in places where we couldn’t take him to shore.
 He resisted it and waited as long as 36 hours before giving in.
 Once we were in the Bahamas and we directed him to the potty mat consistently, he ‘got it’.
 He now uses it regularly with little encouragement.
 I think that using it every day made the difference.
 The first time we stayed in a marina after 3 months of cruising the Exumas, he still preferred using his potty mat!